This post contains affiliate links and I may earn a commission if you make a purchase.

 But if you want to take a more aggressive approach, you’re going to need to refinance your student loans.

 When you set out to refinance your student loans, there will be countless lenders, banks, and programs to choose from, which can be very overwhelming.

-Use my list of 12 of the best student loan refinancing companies below to compare refinancing quotes, and find the plan that will finally pay off your loan.
+Use my list of 12 of the best student loan refinancing companies below to compare refinancing quotes and find the plan that will help you finally pay off your loan faster.

 This company gives you the choice to pick any monthly payment as well as term, between 5 to 20 years.
 Ultimately, this formula ends up saving you more than current terms and standard rates.

 Earnest also offers the ability to change your loan.
 That means refinancing for free, the ability to change your payments, and if you happen to skip a payment once a year, you can make it up later on.